Manual Handling in Hospital Settings Understanding Injuries and Their Causes

 Conclusion

-By understanding and addressing these four main risk factors—task-related, load-related, environment-related, and individual-related—employers can develop effective strategies to minimize manual handling injuries.
+By understanding and addressing these four main risk factors - task-related, load-related, environment-related and individual-related - employers can develop effective strategies to minimise manual handling injuries.
 Implementing ergonomic solutions, providing regular training, and conducting thorough risk assessments are essential steps in creating safer workplaces.
-Some key principles to reduce hazardous manual handling include;
+Some key principles to reduce hazardous manual handling include:

 • Keeping elbows close to your body when moving objects or performing tasks

-• Bracing on your body or on a stable surface.
+• Bracing on your body or performing tasks on a stable surface

 • Using aids such as hoists and slide sheets whenever possible.